njsmith/zs/doc/format.rst

 .. image:: /figures/format-details.*
    :width: 100%

-ZSS files consist of a *magic number*, followed by a *header*, followed by a sequence of *blocks*.
+ZS files consist of a *magic number*, followed by a *header*, followed by a sequence of *blocks*.
 Blocks come in two types: *data blocks*, and *index blocks*.